 Many reverse cycle air conditioners can improve the air quality in your home, with purifying capabilities that allergy sufferers in your home will truly appreciate.

-4. They are Safe for Families
+4. They Are Safe For Families

-Additionally, they also eliminate the risk of young children burning themselves on conventional electric heaters or portable units that might be within arm’s reach.
+In winter, they also eliminate the risk of young children burning themselves on conventional electric heaters or portable units that might be within arm’s reach.
 Being a split system air conditioner, the indoor unit is usually installed high on the wall (or on the ceiling).

-5. They are Quiet When They Run
+5. They Are Quiet When They Run

-While an unserviced gas heater or ceiling fan will likely get noisy, a reverse cycle system is whisper quiet by comparison.
+While an unserviced gas heater or ceiling fan will likely get noisy, a reverse cycle system is generally whisper quiet by comparison.
 When you can’t hear an air conditioner running but can feel it, you know it’s providing optimal comfort.

 To really enjoy the benefits of your new reverse cycle air conditioning system, follow these tips before purchasing your unit.